ziqizhang/data/README.md

 **Data folder**: [/hate speech]

 ### <a name="ontomap">+ Ontology Mapping</a>
 **If you use this dataset, please cite:** Z. Zhang, A. Gentile, E. Blomqvist, I. Augenstein, F. Ciravegna.
 2016.
-[An unsupervised data-driven method to discover equivalent relations in large Linked Datasets].
+[An unsupervised data driven method to discover equivalent relations in large Linked Datasets].
 Semantic web 8 (2), 197-223

 **Description**: dataset used for evaluating mapping relations collected from DBpedia <br/>
 **Keywords**: ontology mapping, ontology alignment, DBpedia <br/>